- College of Arts & Sciences

 Studies Abroad: Financial Aid and Student Accounts Questions

-- The department of Financial Aid does not award Federal Workstudy to any study abroad programs.
-There are 9 work positions in the academic year Salzburg program and they are awarded to the 9 students who have the highest need.
+Federal Workstudy is not available for study abroad programs.
+However, there are 9 work positions in the academic year Salzburg program and they are are awarded to the 9 students who have the highest need.

-Students can now view their accounts through their email.
+Students can view their accounts through their Self Serve account.
 Go to https://pilots.up.edu and login.
-Click ‘Login to Self Services,' located in the upper right corner of the page.
+Click ‘Login to Self Services,' located in the upper right corner of the page (or the "SSB" button).
 Then click on ‘Student Information.’
 From there, click on ‘Student Records.'
 Then click on ‘Account Summary by Term.’
 There will be a list of the student’s charges and payments for the semester.

+Financial Aid generally cannot be used to pay the initial deposit for study abroad.
 The first two deposits are non-refundable; however, the $1000 is taken off of the total cost of the program.
 The final payment is the remaining tuition that is owed.
 Often loans and financial aid will cover much of this final payment.
-Students can check with financial aid and student accounts to see what their remaining balances will be after all of their scholarships and loans are applied.
+Students should check with financial aid to see what their remaining balances will be after all of their scholarships and loans are applied.

 Deposits should be sent directly to the Studies Abroad office with the student’s name, ID number, and the name of the program he or she will be attending all readable on the check.
 Pay to the order of “University of Portland.”
 Deposits are due throughout the semester and the due dates of the deposits are located in the contract.